The Exterminator: Critical reception

 On Rotten Tomatoes, the film has an approval rating of 38%, based on 13 reviews, with an average rating of 4/10.
+The websites Letterboxd, Yardbarker, The Grindhouse Database and The Spinning Image list this movie as belonging to the vetsploitation subgenre.

 At an advance screening, six months before the film's release, Roger Ebert, of the Chicago Sun-Times, criticized The Exterminator for being a "sick example of the almost unbelievable descent" that American movies had taken "into gruesome savagery".
 He called the film a "direct rip-off" of Death Wish (1974).
 After researching the Death Wish franchise, author Paul Talbot concluded that Death Wish "inspired" a number of "sadistic vigilante-themed movies"; The Exterminator being one of them.
 The New York Times, on the other hand, praised the acting, but felt the film was let down by the "screenplay and direction" of "beginner" James Glickenhaus; and by "lighting, camera work and sound that would rate an 'F' at film school".

 Contemporary critics have been more appreciative.
 Eoin Friel, of the Action Elite, awarded three and a half stars out of five.
 Even though he found the opening scene quite "shocking", the acting a bit "ropey", and the effects "dated", he admitted the film "grabs you from the start".
 Den of Geek's Phil Beresford gave a mixed review.
 He stated that while Ginty is "not the greatest or most charismatic" of actors, "his essential ordinariness really works within the confines" of the film.